mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Both of them have to do with the concept of eager and lazy values.

 When you create an array, at any given moment it has a specific length and its values are already initialized.
+I mean, sure, you can create an array wihout any values inside, but that's not what we mean here.

+We mean that it is impossible to create an array that initializes its value only *after* you, for example, attempt to access that value by writing `array[someIndex]`.
+I mean, perhaps it is *possible* with some Proxy or other JS trickery, but by default JavaScript arrays don't behave in that way.
+You just create an array with values initialized beforehand and that's it.

-When saying that it has a length, we in fact mean that the array is of a finite length.
+And when saying that an array has a length, we in fact mean that the array is of a finite length.
 There are no infinite arrays in JavaScript.

-And at the same time, when we say that it has its values initialized, we mean that those values already exist.
-They actually (physically) exist in the memory and they are stored in the array.

 Those two qualities point to the *eagerness* of arrays.

 On the other hand, iterators are *lazy*.

-To show that, we will create two custom iterators - the first one will be of an infinite length and the second will initialize its values only when they are actually needed.
+To show that, we will create two custom iterators - the first one will be an infinite iterator, in contrast to finite arrays, and the second will initialize its values only when they are actually needed/requested by whoever is using the iterator.

 Let's start with the infinite iterator.
 This might sound scary, but we will create something very simple - an iterator that starts at 0 and at each step returns the next integer in a sequence.
 Forever.